MiCA Regulation – CASP license in EU

 MiCA license application foresees submitting an application to the regulator who has up to 25 business days to assess whether the application is complete (if not, a deadline is provided).
 Thereafter the regulator will assess within 3 months if the CASP license applicant complies with the requirements and provides a reasoned decision – the applicant is notified within 3 business days of the decision.
 Even though the indicative timeframes suggest approx. 4 months licensing duration, then based on experience with e.g. crowdfunding and EMI licenses (same regulator, similar requirements) we estimate the total length of the licensing process to be twice as long.

-We can provide several approach possibilities in regards to substance for meeting regulatory requirements, e.g. we can support with sourcing highly qualified professionals for direct employment of Chief Executive Officer (CEO), Chief Compliance Officer (CCO) and Money Laundering Reporting Officer (MLRO) roles, including support with on-going training, office and team management.
+We can provide several approach possibilities in regards to substance for meeting regulatory requirements, e.g. we can support with setting up a local physical office and sourcing highly qualified professionals for direct employment of Chief Executive Officer (CEO), Chief Compliance Officer (CCO) and Money Laundering Reporting Officer (MLRO) roles, including support with on-going training, office and team management.

 The duties of a Chief Compliance Officer (CCO) include, inter alia: